replikation/poreCov/README.md

 # 5. Literature / References to cite
-For citing etc. check out these programs used for poreCov:
+If you are using poreCov please also check the used software to cite in your work:
 * [artic protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html)
 * [kraken2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0)
 * [krona](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-385)